rabbitmq/tls-gen/separate_intermediates/README.md

 Generated CA certificate as well as client and server certificate and private keys will be under the `result` directory.

+It possible to use [ECC](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) for intermediate and leaf keys:

+    make PASSWORD=bunnies USE_ECC=true ECC_CURVE="prime256v1"
+    # results will be under the ./result directory
+    ls -lha ./result

+The list of available curves can be obtained with

+    openssl ecparam -list_curves

 ### Regeneration

 To regenerate, use

     make regen PASSWORD=bunnies

+The `regen` target accepts the same variables as `gen` (default target) above.

 ### Verification